herrevilkitten/fantastic_m2/fantastic_final_readme.txt

 § Surface effects, such as texture changes or decals
 § Particle effects
 § Auditory events & effects
+Lots of environmental particle effects in use: water splashes when stepping through water, water fountain particle effect, steam/smoke, fire, and falling leafs from trees.
+Sound effects enhance the environment, for example there are bird churping sounds near some trees, and a water fountain effect sound.
 - Cohesiveness / Unified Aesthetic o Artistic style (extremely simple is fine!) o Color palette o Sound theme, including consonance o Lighting Style
 - Appeal
-o No glitches
-o No easily escaping the confines of the game world (make proper barriers) o Stable (e.g. should play consistently the same on variety of hardware)
+Dynamic point lights from the path lights and a dark, evening setting. o No glitches o No easily escaping the confines of the game world (make proper barriers)
+- Invisible walls surround the level and the park fence/hill. o Stable (e.g. should play consistently the same on variety of hardware)

 ================================================================================